mdn/content/files/en-us/web/css/css_containment/using_css_containment/index.md

 Paint containment essentially clips the box to the padding edge of the principal box.
 There can be no visible overflow.
 The same things are true for `paint` containment as `layout` containment (see above).

-Another advantage is that if the containing box is offscreen, the browser does not need to paint its contained elements — these must also be offscreen as they are contained completely by that box.
+Another advantage is that if the containing box is offscreen, the browser does not need to paint its contained elements — these are also offscreen as they are contained completely by that box.

 #### Size containment